-Weigh yourself nude before your training run, and then again after.
-You can have sips of water in between but make sure you keep track of that.
+Weigh yourself before your training run, and then again after.
+You can have sips of water in between but make sure you keep a track of that.
 One pound of weight loss equals 1 pint of water loss.

 Sweating rate = pre-exercise body weight – post-exercise body weight + fluid intake – urine volume/exercise time in hours